 As I jumped, I saw that one of my opponents jumped as well.
 This tells me that I need to go for a hit/block that goes away from my net so my teammate can pick it up after.

-In this third clip, it’s hard to see the set-up.
+In this second clip, it’s hard to see the set-up.
 However, you can see Rizzo go for the challenge.
 He gets close enough to make the opponent hit the ball away from him so he can give away position.

 I hope this was helpful to get a better idea of knowing when to challenge – you can book a coaching session with me if you’d like to go into more detail.